docker/docker-py/docs/api.md

 set. `path` can be a local path (to a directory containing a Dockerfile) or a remote URL. `fileobj` must be a readable file-like object to a Dockerfile.

-If you have a tar file for the docker build context (including a Dockerfile) already, pass a readable file-like object to `fileobj` and also pass `custom_context=True`.
+If you have a tar file for the Docker build context (including a Dockerfile) already, pass a readable file-like object to `fileobj` and also pass `custom_context=True`.
 If the stream is compressed also, set `encoding` to the correct value (e.g `gzip`).